Acid-OP/second-brain-frontend/README.md

        width="40">
 </div>

-# Second Brain 🧠 - Your AI-Powered Knowledge Vault
+# Second Brain 🧠 - Your AI-Powered Knowledge Vault.

 > **Never lose an important link again** - Store, organize and instantly retrieve your saved content from Twitter, YouTube, Reddit and more using intelligent embeddings.